Richard von Weizsäcker: Death and funeral

 Weizsäcker died in Berlin on 31 January 2015, aged 94.
 He was survived by his wife, Marianne, and three of their four children.
 Upon his death, there was general praise for his life and political career.
 In its obituary, The New York Times called Weizsäcker "a guardian of his nation's moral conscience", while The Guardian commented that Germany was "uniquely fortunate" in having had him as a leader.

-He was honored with a state funeral on 11 February 2015 at Berlin Cathedral.
+He was honoured with a state funeral on 11 February 2015 at Berlin Cathedral.
 Eulogies were given by incumbent president Joachim Gauck, foreign minister Frank-Walter Steinmeier (SPD), finance minister Wolfgang Schäuble (CDU) and former vice president of the Bundestag Antje Vollmer (Green Party).
 Steinmeier praised Weizsäcker's role in foreign relations, where he had worked towards reconciliation with France and Poland and supported a dialogue with the communist regimes in the East, often against his own party.
-The funeral was attended by many serving high-ranking politicians in Germany, including chancellor Angela Merkel.
+The funeral was attended by many serving high-ranking politicians in Germany, including Chancellor Angela Merkel.
 Also in attendance were former presidents Roman Herzog, Horst Köhler, and Christian Wulff, as well as former chancellors Helmut Schmidt and Gerhard Schröder.
 Princess Beatrix, former Queen of the Netherlands, was also present, as was former Polish president Lech Wałęsa.
 After the ceremony, soldiers stood to attention as Weizsäcker's coffin was brought to its resting place at Waldfriedhof Dahlem.
 In the subsequent days, many Berliners visited Weizsäcker's grave to pay tribute and lay down flowers.
 On 15 April 2020, von Weizsäcker's 100th birthday, incumbent Governing Mayor of Berlin Michael Müller and Ralf Wieland, president of the Abgeordnetenhaus, Berlin's state parliament, laid down a wreath at his grave in honour of his services to the city of Berlin.